jxhnthan/HDB/architecture/ARCHITECTURE.md

     AE-->>T: Result set (private IP)
 ```

-With the data flowing securely from S3 through Athena to Tableau, the next layer to understand is the network architecture that makes all of this private.
+With the data flowing securely from S3 through Athena to Tableau, the next layer would be the network architecture that makes all of this private.

 ---